War Dogs (2016 film)

-War Dogs is a 2016 American black comedy crime film directed by Todd Phillips and written by Phillips, Jason Smilovic and Stephen Chin, based on a 2011 Rolling Stone article by Guy Lawson, as well as Efraim Diveroli's 2016 memoir Once a Gun Runner as outlined in an ongoing lawsuit.
-Lawson then wrote a 2015 book, Arms and the Dudes, detailing the story.
+War Dogs is a 2016 American black comedy crime film directed by Todd Phillips, and written by Phillips, Jason Smilovic and Stephen Chin, based on the 2011 Rolling Stone article "Arms and the Dudes" by Guy Lawson (which was later expanded into a novel, also titled Arms and the Dudes).
+It stars Jonah Hill, Miles Teller, Ana de Armas, and Bradley Cooper, who also produced.
 The film follows two arms dealers, Efraim Diveroli and David Packouz, who receive a U.S. Army contract to supply ammunitions for the Afghan National Army worth approximately $300 million.

-The film, which has an unreliable narrator, is heavily fictionalized and dramatized, and some of its events, such as the duo driving through Iraq, were either invented or based on other events, such as screenwriter Stephen Chin's own experiences.
+The film, which features an unreliable narrator and is labeled as being "based on a true story", is heavily fictionalized and dramatized, with some of its events, such as the duo driving through Iraq, either invented or based on other events, such as Chin's own experiences.
+Additionally, Diveroli claimed, but later dismissed, the film was falsely marketed as a true story, and stole material from his 2016 memoir Once a Gun Runner.

-The film stars Jonah Hill, Miles Teller, Ana de Armas, and Bradley Cooper, who also co-produced.
-Filming began on March 2, 2015 in Romania.
-The film premiered in New York City on August 3, 2016 and was theatrically released by Warner Bros.
+Filming began on March 2, 2015, in Romania.
+The film premiered in New York City on August 3, 2016, and was theatrically released by Warner Bros.
 Pictures on August 19, 2016.
-It received mixed reviews from critics and grossed $86 million.
+It received mixed reviews from critics and grossed over $86 million worldwide.
 Hill received a Golden Globe nomination for his performance.